LibEMG/libemg/docs/source/documentation/evaluation/evaluation_doc.md

 Evaluation techniques for myoelectric control can be divided into two categories: **online** and **offline** evaluation.
 This section presents each type of evaluation, explores their use cases, and provides suggestions on the best evaluation standards for a given project.

 ## Offline Evaluation
 Offline evaluation involves testing a model using pre-recorded data by leveraging offline metrics.
 While these metrics do not necessarily correlate to online usability, they provide insight into the potential performance of a control system.
-Additionally, they are valuable for evaluating hyperparameters (i.e., different control system parameters) and exploring different algorithms.
+Additionally, they are valuable for evaluating different control system parameters and exploring different algorithms before system deployment.
 An example of extracting offline metrics from predictions and labels can be found in the following code snippet.
 Stars beside the metrics indicate their popularity for evaluating EMG-based control systems.

 <details>
 <summary><b>Example Code and Output</b></summary>